reddyts09/Hadoop-Data-Analysis/README.md

 This assignment wants us to use hadoop to build mapper and reducer scripts that analyze the csv file and then yield summary counts for each vehicle

 # Configuration Details:
-1. To connect to the hadoop web cluster:
+1. To connect to the Hadoop Web Server:
 - ssh reddyts@hadoop-gate-0.eecs.uc.edu

 2. Use git command to clone the project from github: